Thermoelectric radiation detector based on superconductor/ferromagnet systems

 Let us then consider the temperature fluctuation $\delta T$, voltage noise $\Delta V$ across the capacitor and the current noise $\Delta I_L$ across the inductor.
 These are driven by the three intrinsic noise sources: the charge and heat current noises $\delta I$ and $\delta \dot Q_J$ across the thermoelectric junction and the heat current noise $\delta \dot Q_{\rm q-ph}$ for the quasiparticle-phonon process.
 Now the heat balance equation and Kirchoff law for the noise terms read

 Solving these yields

-and $\delta I_L=\delta V/(i\omega L)$.
+and $\Delta I_L=\Delta V/(i\omega L)$.
 To find the second-order correlator of these noise terms, we assume that the intrinsic correlators satisfy

 These result from the fluctuation-dissipation theorem for the individual contacts.
-In particular, the cross-noise term is important for strong thermoelectric response.
-It was disregarded in \cite{varpula17}.
-The total voltage noise is (note that this is the symmetrized voltage noise correlator, and therefore one needs to take the absolute value squared of the finite-frequency parts)
+In particular, the cross-noise term is important for strong thermoelectric response, and was not taken into account before, it was for example disregarded in \cite{varpula17}.
+The total voltage noise spectral density is (note that this is the symmetrized voltage noise correlator, and therefore one needs to take the absolute value squared)

-The term in brackets is positive semidefinite due to the thermoelectric stability condition $\alpha^2 \le G T G_{\rm th}^{\rm tot}$ valid for all thermoelectric systems.
-On the other hand, the current noise across the inductor, $S_I$, is the same as $S_V$ in \eqref{eq:voltnoise}, but where $\lambda_V$ is replaced by $\lambda_I$.
+The term in parenthesis is positive semidefinite due to the thermoelectric stability condition $\alpha^2 \le G T G_{\rm th}^{\rm tot}$ valid for all thermoelectric systems.
+The current noise spectral density across the inductor, $S_I$, has the same form as $S_V$ in \eqref{eq:voltnoise}, but where $\lambda_V$ is replaced by $\lambda_I$.

-The noise equivalent power is the power for which the induced squared thermoelectric voltage across the capacitor equals $S_V$, or the squared thermoelectric current across the inductor equals $S_I$.
+The noise equivalent power squared ($NEP^2$) is the power spectral density for which the induced thermoelectric voltage spectral density across the capacitor equals $S_V$, or the thermoelectric current spectral density across the inductor equals $S_I$.
 These yield the same results, $S_V/|\lambda_V|^2=S_I/|\lambda_I|^2$,

 This may be written in a more tractable form by using the zero-frequency thermoelectric figure of merit $zT=\alpha^2/(G_{\rm th}^{\rm tot} G T-\alpha^2)$ \cite{ZTnote} and the thermal time constant $\tau_T=C_h/G_{\rm th}^{\rm tot}$,